 In the event of an idea being rejected, the local TechSoup Europe partner can - on non-profit’s request - share the reason for rejection with the person responsible.
 The organisation is able to submit the idea again once it has been revised.
 Should it be rejected again, the idea can no longer be submitted.

 By submitting an ideas the applicant agrees that each approved and sponsored event idea will be automatically published on the website www.meet-and-code.org and visible for all users.

 Every event idea approved for funding receives 500 € to get it off the ground.
-Haus des Stiftens gGmbH reserves the right to increase or reduce the amount of SAP Funding in individual cases.
+Haus des Stiftens gGmbH reserves the right to increase or reduce the amount of Funding in individual cases.

 The following event ideas are excluded from funding:

-When providing information material, in particular pictures and videos, the organisations are obliged to observe the applicable laws and to exempt Haus des Stiftens gGmbH and its partners from all claims of third parties, for example due to infringement of copyrights, trademark rights, other industrial property rights or other rights and to indemnify in this regard.
+When providing information material, in particular pictures and videos or names, the organisations are obliged to observe the applicable laws and to exempt Haus des Stiftens gGmbH and its partners from all claims of third parties, for example due to infringement of copyrights, trademark rights, other industrial property rights or other rights and to indemnify in this regard.
 Declarations of consent may be required to safeguard the privacy rights of the persons depicted (especially in the case of minors with the signature of their parents).

 The funded organisations from Germany, Austria and Switzerland must provide Haus des Stiftens gGmbH with confirmation regarding the donation received under the Meet and Code initiative.
 Funded organisations from other countries may or may not be required to email a specific form to the respective country partners of the TechSoup Europe network confirming their donation.

-This year, SAP will have the pleasure to award the best event ideas in each participating country as part of the Meet and Code 2018 initiative.
+This year, SAP will have the pleasure to award the best event ideas in each participating country as part of the Meet and Code 2020 initiative.
 Participation is voluntary and takes place under the following conditions:

-The topic of equal opportunity and gender equality plays an important role in todayâ€™s modern and inclusive society.
+Gender equality plays an important role in todayâ€™s modern and inclusive society.
 This award category aims to help close the gender gap in IT and Coding.
-We are looking for creative events that break down gender stereotypes and empower girls in coding.
-Examples for events in this category could, for example, focus on sparking the interest and fun in programming, especially among girls, while including parents to support awareness of gender bias in tech education.
+We are looking for creative events that breakdown gender stereotypes and empower girls in coding.
+Events in this category could, for example, focus on sparking the interest and fun in programming, especially among girls, while including parents to support awareness of gender bias in tech education.

 A local community is a safety net for its people.
 Events of this category take the local aspects and customs into consideration and think about community specific needs.
 The events should creatively unite and foster cohesion among people and neighborhoods with similar interests and goals through the passion to â€œmeet and codeâ€!
-Events in this category could for example work on a platform for your neighborhood.
+Events in this category could for example work on a platform for your area.